portiaAI/portia-agent-examples/README.md

 ## [Getting Started with Portia](https://github.com/portiaAI/portia-agent-examples/tree/main/getting-started/)

-A simple introduction to the Portia SDK that walks you through the basics of creating an agent, defining tasks, and executing plans.
+An introduction to the Portia SDK that walks you through the basics of creating an agent, defining tasks, and executing plans.
 This project demonstrates fundamental concepts like:
-- Setting up a Portia agent
-- Creating and executing plans
-- Working with tools and context
-- Handling user input and agent responses

 The project includes several examples:

 - GitHub OAuth integration for repository interactions
-- Using tools with end users and LLMs
+- Using tools with end user context.
 - Model Context Protocol (MCP) integration
 - Browser automation for web interactions